 They are leaving tonight. — When are they leaving?

-- If you ask about the predicate and there is no helping (auxilary) verb and the verb is "to be", simply add the question verb and invert the subject and the verb.
+- If you ask about the predicate and there is no helping (auxiliary) verb and the verb is "to be", simply add the question verb and invert the subject and the verb.

 The play was interesting. — How was the play?

-- If there is no helping (auxilary) verb in the the predicate and the main verb is not "to be", add the auxilary "do" in the appropriate form.
+- If there is no helping (auxiliary) verb in the the predicate and the main verb is not "to be", add the auxiliary "do" in the appropriate form.

-They go to the movies every Saturday. — Where do they go to the movies?
+They go to the movies every Saturday. — Where do they go every Saturday?